Mission-Centered Churches

 In our post-Christendom, secular-atheistic American context, the Great Commission (“go and make disciples” [Matt.
 28:19] and the Greatest Commission (“as my Father hath sent me, even so send I you” [John 20:21]) are, and have always been, the defined mission of the church: disciple making.[6]

-COVID-19 has exposed the growing rift between church and state, and is further evidence that Christendom – the political-religious alliance between the church and governments of Western nations – has come to an end.[7]
-And this is not a bad development because it now frees the church in the West from its entanglements with the principalities and powers of our world that caused us to become comfortable in our privileged position, but led us to be negligent in our missional responsibility.
+COVID-19 has exposed the growing rift between church and state, providing further evidence that Christendom – the political-religious alliance between the church and the governments of Western nations – has come to an end.[7]
+And this is not a bad development because it now frees the church in the West from its entanglements with the principalities and powers of our world, which caused us to become comfortable in our privileged position but led us to be negligent in our missional responsibility.

 By synchronizing and integrating the four feeder functions of the church, we will create spiritually mature believers who are enthusiastic about and equipped to engage in the missional call and identity of the church.